zhaofeng-shu33/triangle_counting/README.md

 ## Our method
 Internally, we use directed graph data structure to save space.
 The arc direction is from i to j if i < j and (i, j) belongs to the edge set.
+For the input bin data, if source node id is no smaller than the target node id, we just ignore this record when processing the data.